Productivity Fails Where Confusion Resides

 Communication as a Productivity Advantage

 When you communicate well, you reduce friction for everyone around you.
-You help colleagues move faster.
-You prevent confusion.
-You create alignment.
-And you build a reputation as someone who makes work easier, not harder.
+You help colleagues move faster, prevent confusion, and create alignment.
+You are building a reputation as someone who makes work easier, not harder.